axelitus/fuel-pkg-history/README.md

 ##### History::load()

-Description: Loads the stored entries to the History stack using the configured driver.
+_Description:_ Loads the stored entries to the History stack using the configured driver.

-Static: Yes
+_Static:_ Yes
+_Return:_ bool

 ```
 History::load();